I've added a information for herding due the increased interest in the sport.

-A course -minimum size is 100x200.
+- A course: The minimum size is 100x200.
 This is generally for most breeds in the Herding group.

 HIC, HT and PT are done in specific areas for those type of tests.
 They are not done on A,B or C type of courses.

 There are 3 types of stock dogs can compete with.